 - Mistaken Identity: Cy mistakes a guy in a suit as being from another hostile species known to his creators.

 - Nice Job Breaking It, Hero: Cy could occasionally be a little overzealous when using his weapons.

 - Ninja Pirate Zombie Robot: The issue of MidNight Warrior advertises its story as "Rage of the Giant Nazi Zombie."

 - Potty Emergency: Cy does have a means to release bodily fluids, but that part is locked and sealed with no way for Spencer to open it on its own.
 He needs his teacher to open the part.

 - Powered Armor: The suit.

-- Refusal of the Call: Cy tries to convince Spencer to put him on in order to defeat the Brood Warrior and save Earth, but he's too scared to do it because he's just a kid and leaves Cy be.
-Though he tries to warn his family about the invasion but his dad doesn't believe him.
-After being sent to his room, he realize his mistake leaving Cy so he return to him and put him on to face the Brood Warrior.
+- Refusal of the Call: Cy tries to convince Spencer to put him on in order to defeat the Brood Warrior and save Earth, but Spencer is too scared to do it because he's just a kid and leaves Cy be.
+Though he tries to warn his family about the invasion, but his dad doesn't believe him.
+After being sent to his room, he realizes his mistake leaving Cy, so he returns to him and puts the suit on again to face the Brood Warrior.

 - Robot Names: Cy the CyberSuit, very original.

 - Secret-Keeper: Turbo, about Spencers tenure as a Superhero.